 With the outgoing SRX being Cadillac’s best-selling model, our expectations were high for the incoming XT5.
 Cadillac has made itself clear that it wants to be “one of the boys” in the luxury car segment and the XT5.
 With a class standard amount of features, the sticker reaches the mid 50,000 dollar range.
 We don’t think it does anything better than most of the SUVs in that range.
 It’s only redeeming value lies in an impressive amount of standard technology and eye-catching design.
 Since aesthetic appeal is largely a matter of taste, it’s up to you to decide whether this Cadillac is worthy of your money despite its shortcomings.

 JD Power gives the XT5 a 3.5 out of 5 rating, suggesting an above average reliability rating.
 Consumer Reports offers a 3 out of 5 reliability rating, revealing an average predicted reliability rating.
-There is an NHTSA recall that affects 1,844 units.
+There is a NHTSA recall that affects 1,844 units.
 There may be a brake fluid leak that reduces brake performance.
 GM dealers will replace the brakes, if necessary free of charge.
-The NHTSA issues a staggering 72 technical service bulletins for the XT5, indicating several known problems.
+The Cadillac has filed a staggering 72 technical service bulletins for the XT5, indicating several known problems.
 As a result, we can’t recommend the XT5 as a reliable luxury crossover SUV.

 3.6 liter V6 Engine 310 hp @ 6,600rpm 271 lb-ft of torque @ 5,000 rpm